Looking for Wisconsin first time home buyer grants! Be sure to discover

 It is my plan to give you some useful information about grants that will help you with this exciting and much sought after venture.

 Would you like to receive a pile of money?
 Sure you would!
-Qualifying for one of these home mortgage grants feels like you received such a stack of money.
+Qualifying for one of these home mortgage grants feels like you received a pile of money.

-To begin with, the State of Wisconsin does offer a Wisconsin first time home buyer grant program for its residents.
+To begin with, the State of Wisconsin does not offer a Wisconsin first time home buyer grant program for its residents.
+But it does have some assistance options that can help.

 Additionally, there is a tax savings program called "WHEDA Tax Advantage."
 This is a savings on your federal income taxes yearly.
 It allows you to deduct a portion of your interest from your taxes.
 Wouldn't you agree that more money in your pocket is always worth looking into.